apigee/api-platform-samples/learn-edge/README.md

 * How to deploy Edge proxies from your laptop to Edge
 * Basic debugging techniques

-**Tip:** If you want to dive deeper into any concept covered in this series, you can go to the Edge documentation and use Search to look things up (search works very well and even picks up related topics in the Apigee Community).
+**Tip:** If you want to dive deeper into any concept covered in this series, you can go to the Edge documentation and use Search to look up topics (search works very well and even picks up related topics in the Apigee Community).
 In a few cases, we'll provide a link if we think it will be especially helpful.

 ### What you won't learn